-Other income comprises dividend income and reclassifications of net gains previously recognised in OCI.
+Other income comprises dividend income.
 Dividend income is recognised in profit or loss on the date that the Co-operative's right to receive payment is established, which in the case of quoted securities is normally the ex-dividend date.